"The LAMP" Amphitheater

 Future plans include terracing around the stage, party decks and permanent restroom facilities.
 Additional parking will be added while maintaining the natural beauty of the park.

-Upcoming events at the IH Park Events Stage will be announced via www.LakelandTN.gov and other outlets.
+Upcoming events at the I.H.
+Park Events Stage will be announced via the website and other outlets.
 The City is planning a full slate of events in 2016, including a summer concert series.
-Special thanks to the contributions of Fireworks City, Lowe’s Home Improvement, SS Outdoors (ssoutdoor.com), and Ellendale Electric.
+Special thanks to the contributions of Fireworks City, Lowe’s Home Improvement, SS Outdoors and Ellendale Electric.

 About International Harvester Park in Lakeland, TN:

 Located at 4523 Canada Road, this 65-acre park consists of rolling hills, a five-acre fishing lake, event stage, pavilion, over 20 picnic facilities and a portable restroom.
 There are 2.8 miles of walking/ jogging trails, along with biking and hiking trails through the wooded areas.
-A map of walking and biking trails at the International Harvester Managerial Park is available at LakelandTN.gov/parksandrec.
+A map of walking and biking trails at the International Harvester Managerial Park is available at the Parks and Recreation page.

 The International Harvester Managerial Clubhouse and the Lakeland Senior Center are part of the park.
 I.H.
-Clubhouse is a multi-purpose facility which serves the City of Lakeland through its diverse uses for recreational classes, programs, and public meetings.
-The Senior Center serves active adults 55+.
+Clubhouse is a multi-purpose facility that serves the City of Lakeland through its diverse uses for recreational classes, programs, and public meetings.
+The Senior Center serves active adults 55 and over.